-- 3. This Bylaw shall also establish uses and rules for the Direct Control District in accordance with Section 641(1) of the Municipal Government Act, and, unless otherwise provided by this Bylaw or by a statutory plan affecting the lands described above:

-- All uses, terms, requirements and processes are as described in Part 1- 47 of Land Use Bylaw 1211,

-- b) Offices, storage and maintenance facilities which serve the needs of a principle use are included within the principle use.
+- 3. This Bylaw shall also establish uses and rules for the Direct Control District in accordance with Section 641(1) of the Municipal Government Act, and, unless otherwise provided by this Bylaw or by a statutory plan affecting the lands described above: - a) All uses, terms, requirements and processes are as described in Part 1- 47 of Land Use Bylaw 1211, - b) Offices, storage and maintenance facilities which serve the needs of a principle use are included within the principle use.

-- 4. Permitted Uses

 - Waste and Recycling Centre

 - Ancillary Buildings or Uses

 - Sign

 - Stormwater Retention Pond

-- 5. Discretionary Uses
+5. Discretionary Uses

-- Extensive Agriculture
+Extensive Agriculture

-- 6. Definitions